The Way to a Verri Organized Office: Tenet 2

 Photobucket

-Perhaps the space it isn’t so grand.
+Remember, the space you designate for an “office” doesn’t have to be grand.
 It could be a corner of the kitchen, or the back of a spare bedroom.
 The size of the space or where the space is doesn’t matter.
 What matters is that you have identified a space where you can manage the house or run your business.
-Having a vision for that space is a key component in getting it organized.
+And having a vision for that space is a key component in getting it organized.

 1. It helps you see what you want from your space.